 Owning a Pet Lowers Blood Pressure

-A 2001 study published in the journal Hypertension revealed that pet ownership lowers blood pressure.
+A recent study published in the journal Hypertension revealed that pet ownership lowers blood pressure.

 The 48 study participants all had high-stress jobs.
 The participants were randomized into two experimental groups.
 All participants had hypertension and received the ACE inhibitor blood pressure medication lisinopril, but only half of the participants owned pets.

 Each day, the study participants’ blood pressure, heart rate, and plasma renin activity were recorded, both at baseline and after “mental stressors” (tasks designed to be mentally stressful).

 This study was interesting because it showed that although the drug lisinopril lowered resting blood pressure for all the participants, owning pets lowered blood pressure response to mental stress, something that the drug alone could not do.

 The aforementioned scientific studies are just two of many investigations into the link between pet ownership and a healthy heart.

 In fact, so many studies have been undertaken on this topic that the American Heart Association published a Scientific Statement to “critically assess the data regarding the influence of pet ownership on the presence and reduction of cardiovascular disease (CVD) risk factors and CVD risk.”

 A few highlights from the AHA’s Scientific Statement include: